-Greece is an amazing place to go sailing, with many islands just a short sail away.
-From the white sand beaches, to the ancient ruins scattered throughout this breathtaking country, we’re sure you won’t be disappointed if you take a quick sailing trip here.
-Maybe you want to head to Athens, the Greek capital or maybe you want to party in Mykonos.
-All we know is that hiring a catamaran in Greece makes all this and more possible, so don’t miss your chance for the trip of a lifetime.
+Greece is one of the best places to sail, with many islands at your reach.
+From the white sand beaches to the ancient ruins scattered throughout this breathtaking country, we’re sure you won’t be disappointed if you take a quick sailing trip here.
+Maybe you want to head to Athens, the Greek capital, or maybe you want to party in Mykonos.
+We know that hiring a catamaran in Greece makes all this more possible, so don’t miss your chance for the trip of a lifetime.

-The costs of catamaran charter in Greece vary greatly depending on a number of factors, including the size of the catamaran, the amenities on board, the season, and the location.
-In general though, catamaran hire in Greece costs anywhere from £1712 per week.
+The costs of a catamaran charter in Greece vary greatly depending on several factors, including the size of the catamaran, the amenities on board, the season, and the location.
+In general, though, catamaran hire in Greece costs anywhere from £1712 per week.

-No, in Greece it is possible to hire a catamaran either with or without a skipper.
-However, when hiring without a skipper, you need to consider the laws regarding boating licences.
-In Greece, the legislation regarding boating licences is fairly lax, but in order to hire a boat without a licence, the engine power needs to be 30 horsepower or less.
+No, in Greece, it is possible to hire a catamaran with or without a skipper.
+However, you must consider the boating licence laws when chartering without a skipper.
+In Greece, the legislation regarding boating licences is fairly lax, but to hire a boat without a licence, the engine power needs to be 30 horsepower or less.

-There are many reasons for and against hiring a catamaran with a skipper but ultimately it comes down to your sailing experience, as well as the sort of holiday you want.
+There are many reasons for and against hiring a catamaran with a skipper, but ultimately it comes down to your sailing experience and the sort of holiday you want.
 Hiring with a skipper allows you to have the perfect relaxing holiday, whereas hiring without a skipper allows complete privacy and freedom to go wherever you want during your nautical vacation.

-Given that there are so many islands surrounding this spectacular country, it’s no wonder that you have such a wide range of ports and harbours to choose from.
+Given the many islands surrounding this spectacular country, it’s no wonder you have such a wide range of ports and harbours to choose from.
 Some of the best include: